Australia’s 27 Most Influential Female Business and Conference Speakers

 From the strongest Olympic athletes to the toughest minds in business, here you can find the most inspiring female figures Australia has to offer.
-Whether your team needs a pick-me-up or you’re looking for a showstopper for your next event, the talent below will leave your audience feeling inspired and refreshed.
+Whether your team needs a pick-me-up or you’re looking for a showstopper for your next event, the talent below will leave your audience feeling motivated, inspired and refreshed.

 Anna Meares OAM is considered by many to be the greatest cyclist of all time.
 She made Olympic history by being the only athlete to win individual medals at 4 consecutive Olympic Games.
 Anna presents on sportsmanship, success and the power of the mind of the body.